backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ## <center><span style="font-size:1.3em;">Random Forest</span></center>

 ### <span style="font-size:1.2em;">Feature Selection</span>
-Here, I will use a cross validated recursive feature selection method to help ensure that any deeper relationships between the features do not go unnoticed.
+I'll use a cross validated recursive feature selection method to help ensure that any deeper relationships between the features do not go unnoticed.

 ```python